aksdhanju/calendar-booking-system/APIS.md

 - Custom annotation class(@ValidAvailabilityRules) is created for specific validations.
 We cannot have any field as null.
 We need start time and end time to be at full hour.
 We need start time to be before or equal to end time.
   No duplicate time slots are allowed.
+- the behaviour of endpoint is that on calling it for first time, rules will be created.
+On calling it for second time, it would throw an error that rules already exist.
+(C in CRUD)
 - By default POST endpoint is not idempotent.
 If duplicate requests to create availability rules come at same time, we use compare and swap approach(similar to optimistic locking) and make sure we do not create 2 records in our data store(concurrent hash map in our case).